smart-on-fhir/fhir-bulk-data-docs/authorization.md

 This profile is intended to be used by developers of back-end services that autonomously (or semi-autonomously) need to access FHIR resources from an EHR that has pre-authorized a defined scope of access.
-Specifically, this profile describes the registration process by which a backend service is pre-authorized, and the runtime process by which the service acquires an access token that can be used to retrieve FHIR resources.
+Specifically, this profile describes the registration-time metadata required for a backend service to be pre-authorized, and the runtime process by which the service acquires an access token that can be used to retrieve FHIR resources.
 This specification is not restricted to use for retrieving bulk data; it may be used